Products

 One of the primary advantages of SWP is that it provides investors with a reliable and predictable income stream.
 This can be particularly advantageous for retirees who are looking to supplement their pension or other sources of income.

 Investors can choose the frequency and amount of withdrawals based on their financial needs.
-SWP allows customization to align with individual cash flow requirements, whether monthly, quarterly, or annually.
+SWP allows customisation to align with individual cash flow requirements, whether monthly, quarterly, or annually.

 Unlike selling off a lump sum of investments, SWP enables investors to receive regular payouts without liquidating their entire mutual fund portfolio.
 This approach helps maintain a balance in the remaining investment, allowing for potential continued growth.